“What is the difference between a self and a soul?”

 “Montaigne proved himself a literary revolutionary from the start, writing like no one else. . .”

 I’ve always been interested in how writers choose to structure their stories.
-I was particularly curious about the narrative architecture of this book because it’s a biography about someone who is famous for the revolutionary way he constructed his autobiography. … Continue reading
+I was particularly curious about the narrative architecture of this book because it’s a biography about someone who is famous for the revolutionary way he constructed his autobiography.
+If this author had chosen to describe events chronologically, it … Read More

 “There was a sunlit absence.”